 Research in Hydrogeology

-Research in hydrogeology in the Department of Geological Sciences broadly includes field-based studies and mathematical modeling of ground-water flow, mass transport, and reactions in the subsurface.
-Past and present research topics include:
+Research in hydrogeology in the Department of Earth and Environmental Sciences broadly includes field-based studies and mathematical modeling of ground-water flow, mass transport, and reactions in the subsurface.
+Past and present research projects include:

 Controls on ground-water composition in regional sedimentary aquifers

 High Plains (Ogallala) Aquifer: The High Plains aquifer is the largest aquifer in the USA and an important resource for agricultural, industrial, and municipal uses.
-Ground-water withdrawals have caused the water table to fall as much as 1 meter per year in some areas since the 1950s.
-Consequently, numerous studies of recharge have been conducted, but relatively few studies have examined controls on water quality in this semi-arid region.
-Potential water-quality problems include nitrate contamination and salinization by brines from underlying rocks.
-Sunil Mehta (PhD 2000) documented that areas of salinization northeast of Amarillo, Texas, result mainly from upward seepage of relatively shallow brines into the High Plains aquifer and not leakage of deeper brines produced with oil and gas.
-Detailed mapping of water quality in pilot borings can guide the placement of wells and thus limit the impact of brine seepage in municipal wellfields.
-Elsewhere in the region, the composition of ground water in the High Plains aquifer is controlled primarily by processes occurring during recharge, including depression-focused infiltration, evapotranspiration, carbon cycling in the vadose zone, and (probably to a lesser extent) silicate weathering and cation exchange.
-Denitrification in the soil zone limits nitrate loading to ground water and thus facilitates the use of waste water for artificial recharge, which promotes water conservation.
+Sunil Mehta (PhD 2000) documented that salinization northeast of Amarillo, Texas, results mainly from upward seepage of relatively shallow brines into the High Plains aquifer and not leakage of deeper brines produced with oil and gas.
+Elsewhere in the region, the composition of groundwater in the High Plains aquifer is controlled primarily by processes occurring during recharge, including depression-focused infiltration, evapotranspiration, and carbon cycling in the vadose zone.
+Denitrification limits nitrate loading to groundwater and thus facilitates the use of waste water for artificial recharge.

 Right: Sunil Mehta collects brine from an oil well in Carson County, Texas, August 1997.)